ibm-cloud-docs/cis/logpush.md

 1. Select **Account** > **Logs**, then click **Create**.

 1. Select service:
-   1. Select the wanted service type from the available options.
+   1. Select the service type you want from the available options.
    1. Select the dataset type.
-   1. Optional: Enter a description and name, then select **Next**.
+   1. Optional: Enter a description and name.
+   2. Select **Next**.

 1. Configure destination:

    IBM Cloud Logs
-   :   Enter the IBM Cloud Logs instance ID, instance region, and API key (managed by user).
+   :   Enter the IBM Cloud Logs instance ID, instance region, and API key (user managed).

-       For an IBM Cloud Logs service, the user or the service ID must be granted the **Sender** IAM role.
+       For an IBM Cloud Logs service, the user or service ID must be granted the **Sender** IAM role.
        {: important}

    Cloud Object Storage
-   :   Enter the Cloud Object Storage instance, bucket information (name and region), bucket path (optional).
+   :   Enter the Cloud Object Storage instance, bucket information (name and region), and bucket path (optional).
 Then, organize logs into daily folders (optional).

       Destination values for Cloud Object Storage must be unique.
 It is recommended to use a bucket path to avoid conflicts.

    Splunk
    :   Enter the Splunk endpoint, channel ID, and authentication token.

-You can opt to use insecure verification; however, this is not recommended.
+      You can choose to use insecure verification; however, this is not recommended.

    IBM Log Analysis
-   :   IBM Log Analysis is deprecated.
-Do not use.
+   :   Be aware that IBM Log Analysis is deprecated and should not be used.
        {: attention}

 1. For Cloud Object Storage jobs only, verify ownership.
-To do so, download the object that you received in your bucket, and paste the token in the Ownership token text area.
+To do so, download the object that you received in your bucket and paste the token in the Ownership token text area.
 Then, click **Next**.

    You can resend the file from the Troubleshooting section, or return to the previous step if the bucket path is incorrect.
+   {: tip}

 1. Select log fields:
    1. Verify that the Logpush details are correct.
    1. Select the Logpush settings from the Timestamp format and Frequency menus.
-   1. Choose whether to enable the Logpush job by switching the **Enablment** switch to **On**.
+   1. Choose whether to enable the Logpush job by toggling the **Enablement** switch to **On**.
    1. Select the log fields to include in the Logpush job.

       Use the switches to **Select all fields** or **Expand all fields**.
 You can also revert back to default settings.
       {: tip}

    1. Click **Done** to create your Logpush job.